 Ashtanga means “eight-limbed,” and traditionally the term refers to a yoga practice that includes all eight limbs: yama, niyama, asana, pranayama, pratyahara, dharana, dhyana, and samadhi.
 You will discover how throught the practice of ashtanga yoga in the mat you will experience not only the asana as a limb but all the other limbs together to complete a yoga philosophy.

 Yin yoga is a slow-paced style of Yoga with poses, or asanas, that are held for longer periods of time—five minutes or longer per pose is typical.
 It is based on the Taoist concept of yin and yang.
 In the body the relatively stiff connective tissues ( tendons, ligaments, fascia) are yin, while the more mobile and pliable muscles and blood are yang.
 A Yin Yoga class usually consist of a series of long-held, passive floor poses that mainly work the lower part of the body-the hips, pelvis, inner thighs, lower spine.
 These areas are especially rich in connective tissues.
 Yin Yoga poses apply moderate stress to the connective tissues, with the aim of increasing circulation in the joints and improving flexibility.
 Yin Yoga is a perfect combination with your ashtanga vinyasa yoga classes in the mornings.

-We hope you can join us for a first-rate Yoga retreats and Beach Yoga Holidays in Spain!
+We hope you can join us for some Yoga classes!

 Guest Review, Annemijn from Amsterdam